And/or trade-off in artificial neurons: impact on adversarial robustness: Auxiliary tool: Scrambled Dataset

-\if\afhead1 {two different types of SDS} \fi From the ``normal'' signal propagation represented by EDS, two types of scrambled propagations can be derived (Fig.~\ref{propagation}).
-In type A, only the input of layer 1 (EDS(0)) is scrambled.
+\if\afhead1 {\parok{two different types of SDS}} \fi From the ``normal'' signal propagation represented by EDS, two types of scrambled propagations can be derived (Fig.~\ref{propagation}).
+In type A, only layer 0 (EDS(0)) is scrambled.
 The obtained signal is then propagated through the network as in the normal case.
-In type B, instead, the input of each layer is scrambled, i.e. it is obtained by scrambling the values of the layer, calculated through the normal propagation.
-For example, SDS(2) is obtained by scrambling EDS(1) and propagating the scrambled signal through the neurons of the second layer, and so on.
-In practise, SDS is a version of EDS in which the single variables have the same marginal probability distribution as in EDS, but where the correlations between variables are ``broken''.
+In type B, instead, each layer is scrambled, i.e. it is computed by scrambling the values of the layer obtained from the normal propagation.
+For example, SDS(1) is computed by scrambling EDS(0) and propagating the scrambled signal through the neurons of the first layer, SDS(2) is computed by scrambling EDS(1) and propagating the scrambled signal through the neurons of the second layer, and so on.

-\if\afhead1 {correlation measures} \fi SDS can be used to obtain a generalisation of standard measures used in statistics to capture correlation between variables.
+\if\afhead1 {\parok{correlation measures}} \fi In practise, SDS is a version of EDS in which the single variables have the same marginal probability distribution as in EDS, but where the correlations between variables are ``broken''.
+It can be used to obtain a generalisation of standard measures used in statistics to capture correlation among variables.
 Most of these measures are based on some kind of comparison between the joint probability of the variables and the product of their marginal probabilities.
-One such measure is represented by Pearson correlation coefficient:
+One such measure is represented by Pearson correlation coefficient which, in the case of two variables $x_1$ and $x_2$, can be written as:

 0.25cm

 0.25cm